bbauska/Coursera-Bootstrap/readme.md

 The final task in the second assignment, is to create a button here.
 This would be a block button.

-Button block class which you\'re going to use.
+Button block class which you&apos;re going to use.

 Now, what you can do is you can reposition this content here to occupy half the screen and then these two will like the remaining part of the